 1) Expectation of Timeline

 iDod fact sheets include custom data that is tailored to each individual request and, therefore, require many hours of work to complete.
-Fact sheets are generally completed within four weeks of the initial request, often sooner.
+Fact sheets are generally completed within four weeks of the initial request, while spreadsheets take 1-2 weeks.
 However, depending on the number of requests and the complexity of the data, fact sheets may take longer to complete.
 The iDod team will notify you if we are experiencing delays.

 2) Expectation of Use

 Ultimately, the goal of the iDod project is to create collaborations and connect people with data from their particular region or area of interest.
 This service is meant to be used by individuals and organizations with an interest in data-based analysis.
 Please feel free to publicize, distribute, interpret, and discuss the data included in the fact sheets.
 Materials logos, figures, maps, and tables cannot be altered and must be used in their original form.
 We ask that you properly cite the Institute for Immigration Research and IPUMS-USA whenever you use the fact sheets.

 The iDod fact sheets will be provided free of charge.
 We will be continually working to improve the iDod request form and site.
 If you are interested in supporting the Institute for Immigration Research, please email email@example.com.

 6) Posting on the IIR website

 The IIR generally makes all completed iDod fact sheets and spreadsheets publicly available by posting them on our website, iir.gmu.edu.
 In some cases, with permission from the requester, we will post the names of individuals and organizations who have utilized iDod services.
 If you do not want your fact sheet or the name of your institution posted, please contact us.

 Data in each fact sheet will be accessed, combined, and analyzed by the iDod Team, but the original datasets were provided by the IPUMS-USA, University of Minnesota, www.ipums.org, and the U.S. Census Bureau Tigerline Files.